finos/common-domain-model/documentation/source/download.rst

 CDM as Java
 ===========

-The CDM is distributed in Java can is available in `Maven Central <https://central.sonatype.com>`_.
+The CDM is distributed in Java and is available in `Maven Central <https://central.sonatype.com>`_.

 Setup
 -----